Is It Bad to Charge a Lithium Battery to 100%?

 • 0% means completely discharged

-This stress comes from increased voltage inside the cells.
+This is because higher SOC corresponds to higher voltage inside the cells.
 When a lithium battery sits at high voltage for many hours (or days), chemical reactions occur faster, slowly reducing both capacity and cycle life.
-That’s why many EVs and high-end devices recommend daily charging to around 80%.

 Is It Bad to Charge a Lithium Battery to 100%?
 (Short Answer)